camillebarre/velodyne_lidar/README.md

 # velodyne_lidar
-python processing chain for the decoding of velodyne lidar data
+python processing chain for the decoding and the visualisation of velodyne lidar data